 The connectivity that makes smart devices work is what makes them exploitable.

-Sadly, manufacturers and developers don’t always take extra steps to secure devices.
+Sadly, manufacturers don’t always take extra steps to secure these devices from hacks.
 IoT products are developed with convenience and automation in mind; the embedded firmware that are running these devices is often vulnerable, with limited or no built-in security.

-In fact, Mirai botnet happened because manufacturers used default and easy-to-guess passwords across the board.
+In fact, the Mirai botnet happened because manufacturers used easy-to-guess passwords across the board.
 Researcher Brian Krebs reported that Mirai was able to take over 500,000 devices by guessing the default password from a list of only 61 combinations.
-These included passwords “admin” and “12345.”
+These included passwords like “admin” and “12345.”

 These extremely weak login credentials were the only layer of protection between hackers and the device.
 These devices can be used to spy, steal personal information, and even gain physical access to your home.

 If you cannot rely on manufacturers to secure your devices, what can you do to protect yourself?
-Here are some of the best solutions that smart homes and IoT devices desperately need:
+We’ll show you some of the best solutions that smart homes and IoT devices desperately need.

 - Multi-layer security for your network and IoT devices

 - Easy to manage through your smartphone